gXiah/cleed-documentation/source/pages/general/keywords.rst

 		- What: a step is
 		- Where: steps are stored
 		- How: steps work/ the step proccess works
-		- Activating a set of steps
+		- How: to activate a set of steps
-		- Modifying steps
+		- How: to modify steps
-		- Creating new steps
+		- How: to create new steps

-	iframe:
+	box iframe:
 		- What: is the Cleed box iFrame
 		- Where: From where does it get the box application
 		- How: Does the link between the client's website and Cleed's server work
-		- Installing it on a client's website
+		- How: does its intallation on a client's website work
+		- What: doest the <script> line do exactly
-		- <script> line
+		- How: to generate a new <script> line for a client and for a box
+		- How: to deactivate a box for a specific client
+		- How: to deactivate all the boxes
+		- Mobile:
+			- How to deactivate on mobile (all and specific)

 	scrapping:
 		- What: the scrapping process does
 		- Where: the scrapper is located
 		- How: the scrapping works
-		- What are the tools being used
+		- What: tools are being used
-		- How to launch a scrapping process
+		- How: to launch a scrapping process
 		- Shopify:
 			- Shopify scrapping